Corporate GovernanceCorporate Governance Guidelines

 2

-The Chairman of the Board of Directors will strive to enhance the quality of discussion at a meeting of the Board of Directors and manage the Board of Directors effectively and efficiently.
+The Chairman of the Board of Directors shall strive to enhance the quality of discussion at a meeting of the Board of Directors and manage the Board of Directors effectively and efficiently.

 (Composition of the Board of Directors)